David Cregeen: Early life and education

 David Cregeen is a member of the Scottish and English Manx family, known for their academic and artistic contributions.
 His paternal uncle was the Scottish Oral Historian Eric R. Cregeen, his aunt was the archaeologist and playwright Shiela Cregeen, and his maternal grandmother, Madeleine Howells, a painter, was the first cousin of Dr Herbert Howells, an English composer of sacred music.

 The eldest of 5 children, his father William Allan Cregeen FRIC was a forensic scientist, and his mother was Joan Madeleine Cregeen MBE.
 Cregeen was educated in England, Canada and later Scotland where he attended Dollar Academy before going on to Edinburgh University, where he graduated with an Honors Degree in Sociology and Social Anthropology before completing a degree as Master of Philosophy.
 Concurrent with this, he undertook a special course in sculpture at the Edinburgh College of Art and completed both in 1976 when he moved to Florence.
 To further his technique in sculpture and drawing, Cregeen enrolled at the Academia de Belle Arti and The Scoulo Libera del Nuodo.

 Works

-In 1985, he took part in Humanism in contemporary British Sculpture.
-Since 1989, while working and exhibiting internationally, Cregeen has made his home and principle studio in Southern Turkey; Much of his inspiration is reflected in the internationally touring exhibition, Eternal Image: A Journey in Anatolia.
+In 1985, Cregeen took part in Humanism in contemporary British Sculpture.
+Since 1989, while working and exhibiting internationally, he has made his home and principle studio in Southern Turkey; Much of his inspiration is reflected in the internationally touring exhibition, Eternal Image: A Journey in Anatolia.